CodeMaster7000/Top-Trending-YouTube-Videos/README.md

 ## Implementation

-Simply navigate to `src`, then run `main.js` by your compiler.
-Enjoy!
+Simply navigate to `src`, then run `main.js` in your compiler.
+It's time for you to put it to the test!